SuperSayf/space-crusader/README.md

 Hierarchical Modeling: Assess the quality of hierarchical modeling and the rationale behind the design approach.

-- Hierarchical modeling can be seen when add effects to the space ship such a flame is created which is added to the space ship.
-All the planets are also Hierarchical modeling as each planet in Level 2 rotates around the Sun and some planets like Earth has a moon which rotatesa round the earth.
+- Hierarchical modelling can be seen when add effects to the space ship such a flame is created which is added to the space ship.
+All the planets are also Hierarchical modelling as each planet in Level 2 rotates around the Sun and some planets like Earth has a moon which rotates around the earth.

 Modeling Explanation: Elaborate on how the world, objects, and sub-objects were modeled and the reasoning behind these choices.

-- All the objects were modeled based off the space theme of our game.
+- All the objects were modelled based off the space theme of our game.
 - Our main environment used is just a big sphere with
 - We used a lot of free models from sketchfab.com which are licensed under C-BY-4.0 and all credit for the used models are on our Credits page.
-  //TODO: Add more detail here

 Advantages and Disadvantages: Discuss the strengths and weaknesses of the chosen design approach.

+- Advantages: Easy to insert the sun into many levels, we can use designs from sketchfab and download them and import them into our project very easily.
+The models and design match the theme of our game in all regards.
+Our theme and aesthetic is visually appealing.
+- Disadvantages: In terms of weaknesses we limited ourselves to only using models from sketchfab and used whatever was free and available.
+We did tweak some of them a bit to make them our own.

 **Polish (10%)**

 Game Quality: Evaluate the overall aesthetics and user experience.

 - In terms of Graphics and Visuals, all our objects and well detailed, seem realistic and are visually appealing.
 The style of these fit the space theme we are going for.
-  We have sound for each level as well which gives intructions to each level as well as music.
+  We have sound for each level as well which gives instructions to each level as well as music.
 - The UI also has a certain theme and is easy to use.
 We have a storyline in a sense as well.
 - The game is overall visually appealing and sticks to a theme besides being easy to use and play.

 Restart Feature: Can the game be restarted without needing a page refresh?

 - Using the in-game pause menu, users can restart the game without refreshing the page.
-By clicking the "esc" key and clicking restart.The game also can be restarted when you die.
+By clicking the "esc" key and clicking restart.
+The game also can be restarted when you die.

 Performance: Does the game exhibit lag or performance issues?